 About the well Communities

-The Well Communities is a not-for-profit community interest company founded in 2012, built on the belief that recovery and wellbeing are possible for everyone.
+The Well Communities is a not-for-profit community interest company founded in 2012, built on the belief that recovery and wellbeing is possible for everyone.

 From our hubs in Barrow, Morecambe, Carlisle, and Kendal, we work at the heart of local communities to support people’s health and wellbeing.
 Our approach is rooted in recovery-oriented systems of care - meaning we focus not just on treatment, but on building hope, resilience, and lasting change.